 Dream bathrooms galore!

 I’m a sucker for a good bathroom.
 I love a good soak, especially in the winter, and now with a toddler, my bathroom is a well-needed refuge.
-The perfect bathroom isn’t achieved through one element, rather the combination of a great layout, adequate bathroom storage, well-considered materials, and lastly the decoration used to personalize it.
+The perfect bathroom isn’t achieved through one element, rather the combination of a great layout, adequate bathroom storage, well-considered materials, easy to use fixtures, and lastly the decoration used to personalize it.
 The amount of choices you’ll have to make when planning a bathroom can be overwhelming: pedestal sinks, double vanities, freestanding tubs, and corner shower stalls abound!
 Hopefully the bathroom guide below can be a little help or at least provide some inspiration!

 To begin with, your bathroom layouts need to be efficient because they are often tighter on space than other rooms in the home.
 Not space for a freestanding tub and a corner shower means you will need to plan for a bathtub shower combo.
 A good place to start is the National Kitchen and Bath Association for planning guidelines, and of course, your favorite internet sources for inspiration.
 If you have a large family, separating the toilet from the shower and sink area allows multiple people use of the bathroom at the same time.

 A double vanity tucked in a corner provides space for a beautiful walk-in shower, which are usually space hogs.
 Wall space is utilized by a large mirror, reflecting more light into the space.

 2. Adequate Bathroom Storage